pfost-bit/Empathable_Capstone/README.md

 ### Human Scoring

-A subset of interactions (N = 200) from the MTS-Dialog dataset were scored by trained human raters across all 32 sub-criteria on a [0, 1] scale.
+A subset of interactions (N = 50) from the MTS-Dialog dataset were scored by trained human raters across all 6 RESPEC framework.
 Inter-rater reliability was assessed using Cohen's κ and intraclass correlation coefficient (ICC).

 ### Comparison to VPS Scores